ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_01/README.md

 ## 1. Summary

-This benchmark represents a **steady-state two-dimensional conjugate heat transfer** problem in a concentric circular domain divided into two regions with different thermal conductivities.
-The case is based on a **manufactured analytical solution** in polar coordinates, enabling:
+This benchmark represents a **steady-state two-dimensional conjugate heat transfer** problem in a concentric circular domain divided into two regions with different thermal diffusivities.
+It is particularly suitable for solvers that support **multi-material conduction** with optional rotational convection.
+The case is based on **manufactured analytical solutions** in polar coordinates, enabling:
-- **Code verification** of conduction and convection numerical schemes.
+- **Code verification** of diffusion and convection numerical schemes.
 - **Numerical assessment** of interface treatments (solution continuity and flux conservation).
-- **Testing** of cylindrical structured and unstructured meshes generation.
+- **Convergence analysis** on structured and unstructured meshes.

-It is particularly suitable for solvers that support **multi-material conduction** with optional tangential advection.

 ## 2. Domain and meshes